+ABSTRACT

-keeps track of the available supplies, equipment, and vehicles, along with the various vital locations that will be essential in times of disaster.
+The NDRRMC – Logistics System is a cloud-based application program that keeps track of the available supplies, equipment, and vehicles, along with the various vital locations that will be essential in times of disaster.
 The system would mainly benefit the Logistics cluster since they are the one who is responsible for the transportation, warehousing, inventorying, and tracking of deployed items.

+INTRODUCTION

 National Disaster Risk Reduction and Management Council, also known as NDRRMC, is a working group of various organization that is responsible for formulating effective response schemes before, during, and after the calamity or disaster to ensure the protection and preservation of life, property, and the environment of affected communities.
 The NDRRMC is divided into 12 clusters for better task distinction and dissemination.
 These clusters are the Camp Coordination and Camp Management, Education, Emergency Telecom, Food & Non-Food Items, International Humanitarian Relations, Law and Order, Logistics, Management of the Dead and the Missing, Protection (IDP), Psycho Spiritual Integration, Search, Rescue, and Retrieval, and Water, Sanitation, Health (WaSH).
 (Office of Civil Defense, 2015)